jbouduin/my2cents/README.md

 - npm (>= v5)
 - [Optional] git

-Clone or download My2Cents from Github:
+Clone (if you have git) or download My2Cents from Github:

 ```bash
 git clone https://github.com/jbouduin/my2cents